scrutinizer-ci/scrutinizer/README.md

 Scrutinizer
 ===========

-Scrutinizer runs various static analysis tools on your code, collects, and displays the results for you.
+Scrutinizer runs various analysis tools on your code, collects, and displays the results for you.
 It can also be integrated into your CI set-up.

 Installation